mate-academy/py-game-models/checklist.md

 ## 2. Don't Forget to Add Migrations to your PR

 This is a required for the tests to pass.
+You need to recreate migrations after changes in models.

+## 3. Do not forget to add `related_name` to ForeignKey fields

+It will allow you to have access to related models on Many side.

-## 3. Don't duplicate yourself
+## 4. Don't duplicate yourself

 Good example:
 ```python